Ilie Șerbănescu

-Ilie Șerbănescu is a Romanian economist and was the Minister of Reform under Prime Minister Victor Ciorbea.
+Ilie Șerbănescu (20 July 1942 – 8 April 2024) was a Romanian economist and the Minister of Reform under Prime Minister Victor Ciorbea.

 Biography

-Șerbănescu graduated from the Academy of Economic Studies, Bucharest and earned the Doctor of Economics degree in 1978.

-He is now a columnist at Bloombiz.
+After completing his secondary studies at the Ion Luca Caragiale High School, Șerbănescu graduated from the Academy of Economic Studies, Bucharest and earned the Doctor of Economics degree in 1978.
+He was a columnist at Bloombiz. Șerbănescu died on 8 April 2024, at the age of 81.